MaleekNoob/third-semester-code/README.md

 ### Functions to Implement
 - `addResources()`: Add resources to the project, along with their skill and proficiency.
-  Function Workflow
-The function iterates through the list of tasks in the project, starting from the first task and moving through the list.
-For each task, it prompts the user to enter specific details for the associated resource, including:
-Resource Identifier: A unique identifier for the resource.
-Resource Availability: The availability of the resource, which indicates when the resource can be assigned to tasks.
-Resource Skill Identifier: The skill required for the task, matching the skill set of the resource.
-Resource Skill Proficiency: The proficiency level of the resource in the required skill.
-The function creates a Skill object with the resource's skill identifier and proficiency level.
-It then creates a Resource object with the resource identifier, availability, and the skill created in the previous step.
-The resource is associated with the task using the setResource() method.
-The isResourceAdded flag for the task is set to true to indicate that a resource has been successfully added to the task.
-The function moves on to the next task in the list and repeats the resource assignment process.
+ The addResources() function associates resources with tasks in the project.
+It prompts the user to input resource details, including an identifier, availability, skill, and skill proficiency.
+Resources are then linked to the appropriate tasks, ensuring efficient project execution.
+This function is vital for optimizing resource allocation within the project.
 - `addTasks()`: Add tasks to the project, and provide relevant information.
 - `setTaskDuration()`: Modify the duration of all tasks in the project.
 - `set_nth_TaskDuration()`: Change the duration of a specific task.